Yagouus/c-4pm/README.md

 - The consistency checking and model checking tasks are limited in terms of formula size.
 Too big formulae make the satisfiability check too demanding and slow, which would make the use of the conversational interface unpleasant.
 Optimizing this is planned as future work so bigger models can be used.
-- No session storage is used, so, if multiple users use the chatbot at the same time, some overlapping may occur.
-This is being currently fixed.
+- Even session storage is used, if multiple users use the chatbot at the same time, due to only one action server running, some overlapping may occur.
 In case this happens, a simple refresh of the page will start a new conversation.

 ## ✍🏼 Citing C-4PM